lilithgkini/challenges/Pwn/Challenge2/walkthrough/README.md

 What this effectively does is it makes sure our pointer has the least significant nibble (4 bits, aka half a byte) to be 0.
 Any pointer that doesn't end in 0x-0 will fail, ensuring alignment.

-If we leak this mangled pointer, we can reverse it using Math and get the pointer that it points to.
-From there we can calculate the original position of the mangled, cause we know the size of each chunk (0x410 with the metadata) and with that we can craft our own mangled pointers to overwrite the next entry so that when we malloc that free chunk it will poison the tcache next entry, ensuring that, if the bin is still not empty, the new malloc after will have the address pointed to by our mangled value.
-Assuming we did the math correct and we took into account stack alignment.
+If we leak this mangled pointer, we can reverse it using Math and get the next entry of the tcache bin.
+From there we can calculate the address of the positional chunk, cause we know the size of each chunk (0x410 with the metadata).

+Knowing the addess of each chunk in the heap we can forge own mangled pointers that point to wherever we want, as long as the address follows alignment and poison the tcache next entry.

+Poisoning the tcache ensures that, if the bin is still not empty, the new chunk that will be used next time malloc gets used for the particular bin it will get the address that we chose to with our manged pointer, assuming we did the math correct and we took into account stack alignment.

 We can deal with safe linking with the following python code